CivicLink

 Value Proposition

 CivicLink empowers people to take informed civic action through location-based personalization, simplified legislative content, and accessible action tools.
+By facilitating informed engagement, the app strives to reduce political disillusionment and encourage users to take meaningful action on the issues that matter most to them.
 It turns political overwhelm into confident, values-aligned participation.

 Design Goals